A cut-off tubular geometry of loop space: Comments and outlook

 It is of interest to investigate whether it is indeed possible to develop such a framework for naturally occurring bound configurations.
 While this question may not have a straightforward answer, the aforementioned string inspired finite models may be a suitable play ground for testing/developing this mathematical framework.
 In this case the tubular geometry around $\Dlt \hookrightarrow {\cal L}^{(N)}\cM$, which we have computed in this work, will be of direct use.

 I would like to thank Indranil Biswas, T. R. Ramadas and S. Ramanan for helpful discussions.
-I am thankful to A. P. Balachandran and Sumit R. Das for interest and encouragement.
+I am thankful to A. P. Balachandran and Sumit R. Das for their interest and encouragement.
+I also thank the anonymous referees for their insightful comments and suggestions for improvements.